461-RTOS/Core/README.md

 # OURTOS

-The Opportunistic and Uncompromised Real-Time Operating System is a Real-Time Operating system focused on several core principles:
+The Opportunistic and Uncompromised Real-Time Operating System is a Real-Time Operating System focused on several core principles:

 - Ease of Use
 - Scalability